Hiking Ubehebe Crater Trail in Death Valley National Park

 We lasted on that trail for just one minute.
 The advantages of the easier hike faded in face of savage winds and a dust storm that tore Death Valley in early spring.
 The open area above Ubehebe Crater looked especially vulnerable to the tantrums of the desert weather.

-READ MORE: Fascinating things to know about Death Valley
+READ MORE: Fascinating Things to Know about Death Valley

 Hiking Inside Ubehebe Crater